sonejostudios/ScribusTextAnim/README.md

 # ScribusTextAnim
 Use Scribus to generate text animation.

-This script generates a "growing text" animation, by adding one character to each animation frame.
+This script generates a "typewriter" animation, by adding one character to each animation frame.

 ![screenshot](https://raw.githubusercontent.com/sonejostudios/ScribusTextAnim/master/samples.gif "Scribus TextAnim")